saurabhpandey9/Odd-Jobs/README.md

 ## Acknowledgment ##

-The success and final outcome of this project required a lot of guidance and assistance from many people and I am extremely privileged to have got this all along the completion of my project.
-All that I have done is only due to such supervision and assistance and I would not forget to thank them.
+The success and final outcome of this project required a lot of guidance and assistance from many people, and I am incredibly privileged to have got this all along with the completion of my project.
+All that I have done is only due to such supervision and assistance, and I would not forget to thank them.

 I respect and thank